 Compare rates: Have you explored a few different options so you’re sure you’ve found the cheapest way to transfer money internationally?
 Is the company open to price matching rates from other quotes you’ve received elsewhere?

 I advise considering these issues carefully when you’re first deciding how to transfer money abroad to start your new life.
 Due diligence always pays off.

 Want to move your money with my website partner, OFX?
 Get great rates and pay zero OFX fees* Click here to get started.

 How to transfer money abroad

 When you’re transferring money to a foreign bank account using a money transfer service, there are a few steps involved and I remember finding it overwhelming as I didn’t understand why I couldn’t just send money to Australia from my UK bank account right into my Australian bank account.
-When you use a money transfer service like OFX, Transferwise etc., your money goes via their account before arriving into your Australian bank.
+When you use a money transfer service like OFX, Wise etc., your money goes via their account before arriving into your Australian bank.

 This is roughly how the process of transferring money to Australia usually looks…

 1) You register for an account with the money transfer service.

 2) You’ll need to validate your identity to prevent fraud.
 This involves you uploading some identity documents.